pyland/pyland/README.md

 ![Screenshot](https://raw.githubusercontent.com/pyland/pyland/master/screenshot.png)

 ## Install

+To install Pyland, follow the instructions for either the Raspberry Pi or Desktop Linux.
+The instructions will guide you through getting the dependencies and then downloading, compiling and running Pyland.
+The commands given below should be entered into the 'terminal'.

-These install instructions may be incomplete and you may require additional packages to the ones listed here
+These install instructions may be incomplete and you may require additional packages to the ones listed here.

 #### Getting Dependencies (Raspberry Pi)